john-rapp/plate_calculator/README.md

 # plate_calculator

-A calculator for all your weightlifting needs.
+A calculator for all your strength training needs.